lonekorean/wordpress-export-to-markdown/README.md

 - Type: `file` (as a path string)
 - Default: `export.xml`

-The file to parse.
+The path for the file to parse.
 This should be the WordPress export XML file that you downloaded.
+The easiest thing to do is drop your `export.xml` file into the script's directory and use the default value for this option.

 ### Path to output folder?